-Before the student graduates from high school, the school and/or district shall document and information parents of the value of completion of a Program of Study.
+Before the student graduates from high school, the school and/or district shall provide information to parents of the value of completion of a Program of Study.
 Information shall include Bright Futures eligibility and industry certification opportunities.

 E. COURSE SUBSTITUTIONS